apohl79/audiogridder/README.md

 the network side, but your DAW has some latency needs.
 So a common DSL connection through a VPN might be problematic but not impossible.

+## Downloads

+Please find the latest binaries to download in the [releases](https://github.com/apohl79/audiogridder/releases) section.

 ## AudioGridder Server

 The server supports VST3 and AudioUnit plugin formats.
 Installation